 Foley Freeman, PLLC, is a boutique law firm that handles estate planning matters in Meridian and throughout the surrounding region.
 A trust is an estate planning tool that can potentially be an effective way to protect assets and transfer property.
 We help people and families with all types of trusts.
 Our Meridian estate planning lawyers have experience with:

 • Revocable Living Trust: A revocable living trust allows you to retain control of your assets during life while avoiding probate at death.
 You can modify or revoke it at any time.
 However, it does not offer effective asset protection.
+This type of trust gives you flexibility to manage your affairs as circumstances change.
+You can add or remove assets, change beneficiaries, or dissolve the trust entirely if needed.

 • Irrevocable Trusts: An irrevocable trust cannot be altered once established, offering strong protection against creditors and potential estate tax advantages.
 These trusts remove assets from your taxable estate and can preserve wealth across generations.
 However, they cannot be easily changed.
 It is difficult or even impossible to revise them.
+Irrevocable trusts provide maximum protection for your life savings but require careful planning before creation.
+Our estate planning lawyer helps you understand the trade-offs and decide if this option fits your needs.

 • Special Needs Trusts: A special needs trust protects eligibility for government benefits such as SSI or Medicaid while providing supplemental care.
 It must comply with 42 U.S.C. § 1396p(d)(4) and Idaho’s state-based Medicaid regulations.
+These trusts let you provide for children or family members with disabilities without jeopardizing their access to government assistance.
+Proper structuring is important to avoid disqualifying the beneficiary from needed benefits.

 • Charitable Trusts: A charitable trust supports one or more qualified nonprofit organizations while offering income or estate tax deductions.
 These include charitable remainder trusts and charitable lead trusts.
+Charitable planning can reduce taxation on your estate while supporting causes you care about.
+We help clients balance their philanthropic goals with their family’s financial security.

 How Our Meridian Trust Planning Lawyer Can Help